larrystrickland/getdata-007course_project/DataDictionary.md

 **subject**
 An integer that represents the subject who had the phone the measurements were taken Range 1-30
+NA (when the data has been grouped by another variable)

 **columns 3 to 68**
 Column names are descriptive.
 Each will use a set of key terms that are provided here.
 All variables have a range -1 to 1.